Patient Portal206-264-1111 Schedule Appointment

 • And other infections

-The Bullseye Rash Myth
+❌ The Bullseye Rash Myth

-• The majority of patients never develop a bullseye rash.
+• The majority of patients never develop a bullseye rash

-• Some might get a rash that looks nothing like the pictures online.
+• Some might get a rash that looks nothing like the pictures online

-• Others may not have any noticeable skin reaction at all.
+• Others may not have any noticeable skin reaction at all

-That means you can still have a tick-borne illness even if you’ve never seen a rash.
+You can still have a tick-borne illness even if you’ve never seen a rash.

-Do Most People Know They’ve Been Bitten?
+🕵️ Most People Don’t Know They’ve Been Bitten

-Delayed and Misunderstood Symptoms
+⚠️ Delayed and Misunderstood Symptoms

 • Fatigue and exhaustion that doesn’t improve with rest